-Sous vide cooks meats at temperatures low enough that these hydrocarbons don’t form.
-Even when cooking steak, giving it a quick sear at the end will produce some, but not as many as high-heat methods of cooking could.
+Sous vide cooks meats at a temperature low enough that these hydrocarbons don’t form.
+Even when cooking steak, giving it a quick sear at the end will produce some, but not as many as high-heat methods could.

-Sous vide is a great way to cook your food, and it has all sorts of benefits that will be sure to delight both you and your family.
+Sous vide cooking is a great way to cook your food, and it has all sorts of perks that will be sure to delight both you and your family.

-From less oil, fats, vitamins and nutrients retained in the process, sous vide cooking is healthier than traditional boiling or frying methods.
+From less oil, fats, vitamins and nutrients retained in the process, it is healthier than traditional boiling or frying methods.

-If this sounds like something up your alley (or kitchen), then buy yourself a sous vide machine and get cooking.
+If this sounds like something up your alley (or kitchen), then buy yourself a sous vide cooker and get going!

 Yes, sous vide is safe and healthy.
-If done correctly, with the right ingredients cooked at the correct temperatures, sous vide produces healthy meals that are safe and nutritious.
+If done correctly, with the right ingredients cooked at the correct temperature, it produces healthy meals that are safe and nutritious.

 Sous vide produces healthy, safe, and nutritious meals.
-However, as with all cooking methods, there are potential dangers if guidelines aren’t followed that can lead to problems.
-To keep sous vide as safe as possible always make sure that time and temperature guidelines are adhered to.
+However, as with all methods, there are potential dangers if guidelines aren’t followed that can lead to problems.
+To keep it as safe as possible always make sure that time and temperature guidelines are adhered to.

 Another potential danger is the type of sous vide bag used for the cooking process.
 Make sure that this is listed as being BPA-free.
 Stay away from BPA plastics that can leak harmful chemicals into the food.

-No, sous vide isn’t dangerous.
-As long as sous vide machines are used correctly, following the right temperature and time recommendations will ensure the food is cooked all the way through.
-Then sous vide presents no danger to the consumer.
+No, the sous vide method isn’t dangerous.
+As long as the machines are used correctly, following the right temperature and time recommendations will ensure the food is cooked all the way through.
+Then it presents no danger to the consumer.